Al-SaHa/SQE_Test-Automation/README.md

 # SQE_Test-Automation

+Meeting 1:
-Successfully installed nightwatch and cucumber
+  Successfully installed nightwatch and cucumber but encoutered some syntax problems and had to move to codecept All three members installed codecept successfully